This article includes links which we may receive compensation for if you click, at no cost to you.

-If you are an investor that has already exhausted funding accounts with tax-free withdrawals (like your Roth IRA), then putting money into your life insurance cash value will give you another tax-advantaged option.
+If you are an investor who has already exhausted funding accounts with tax-free withdrawals (like your Roth IRA), then putting money into your life insurance cash value will give you another tax-advantaged option.

-Money withdrawn from your IUL or whole life policy is considered a loan and is thus not taxed like regular income.
+Money withdrawn from your indexed universal or whole life policy is considered a loan and is thus not taxed like regular income.

 Life Insurance for Long-Term Care Funds

-These riders offer access to the face value (death benefit) of the policy, before you pass, if you need it for a qualifying event.
+These riders offer access to the face value (death benefit) of the policy before you die if you need the money for a qualifying event.
 (These riders are sometimes called Chronic Illness or Living Benefit Riders.)

-Nursing home expenses and chronic illness expenses are two examples of events that may trigger access to funds.
+Nursing home expenses and chronic illness expenses are two examples of events that may allow access to funds.
 These funds are pulled from the death benefit.